 Tax Reform, Section 179, and Medical Equipment Purchases: Does a medical laser investment make sense for you?

+Last year’s Tax Cuts and Jobs Act made Section 179 deductions permanent, extending an important tool in small business year-end tax planning.
+It allows for a significant increase in medical equipment and other tangible property write-offs.
 Essentially, Section 179 of the IRS tax code allows businesses to deduct the full purchase price of qualifying equipment and/or software purchased or financed during the tax year.
-That means that if you buy (or lease) a piece of qualifying equipment, you can deduct the full purchase price from your gross income.
-It’s an incentive created by the U.S. government to encourage businesses to buy equipment and invest in themselves.
+That means that if you buy or lease a piece of qualifying equipment between January 1, 2019 and December 31, 2019, you can deduct the full purchase price from your gross income.
+It’s an incentive created by the U.S. government to encourage businesses to reinvest in their growth.

 What’s that mean for your year-end planning?
 First, see your tax accountant to better understand your tax liability and whether it makes sense to pull forward any planned purchases.